freeCompilerCamp/freecompilercamp.github.io/_posts/2020-07-06-rose-debugging.markdown

 Before debugging, you should make sure that your input code can be handled by ROSE's builtin identity translator (for example, `rose-compiler input.cxx`) in order to ensure that there are no errors with the input code itself.
 Your input code should also be as small as possible and be localized to the error of interest (i.e., trigger only the error you are interested in).
 It is very difficult to debug translators that process thousands of lines of code.

-The choice of debugger for ROSE translators and ROSE itself is gdb. gdb is a debugger that provides a controlled execution environment for you to inspect your program and determine if it running the way you expect.
+The choice of debugger for ROSE translators and ROSE itself is gdb. gdb is a debugger that provides a controlled execution environment for you to inspect your program and determine if it is running the way you expect.
 Like most debuggers, it allows you to set breakpoints at points in your program and analyze how variables and other information changes as you control execution.

 ## Debugging Your Translator ##
 If your translator is built without libtool, we can just use gdb as usual.
 For libtool built translators (usually this is for internal ROSE translators), some additional steps are needed that we will discuss at the end of this tutorial.
 Be sure your translator is compiled with the `-g` flag to enable debugging information!